astral-sh/uv/docs/concepts/projects.md

 distribution with `uv build --wheel`, or build both distributions from source with `uv build --sdist --wheel`.

-`uv build` accepts `--build-constraints`, which can be used to constrain the versions of any build requirements during the build process.
+`uv build` accepts `--build-constraint`, which can be used to constrain the versions of any build requirements during the build process.
 When coupled with `--require-hashes`, uv will enforce that the requirement used to build the project match specific, known hashes, for reproducibility.